RhapsodyInGeek/Qodot-Entity-Tutorial/docs/solidclass.md

     - **Convex** : Qodot will generate identical CollisionShape3D nodes for each brush in this entity.
 This ignores mesh face culling by _clip_ and _skip_ textures.

     - **Concave** : Qodot will generate a single concave CollisionShape3D node.
-This currently ignores mesh face culling by _clip_ and _skip_.
-In the future it will only ignore culling by _clip_ while removing _skip_ faces from the final collision.
+This ignores mesh face culling by _clip_ while removing _skip_ faces from the final collision.

+- `Collision Layer` : The physics layers this SolidClass will be set in upon build.

+- `Collision Mask` : The physics layers this SolidClass will be set to scan upon build.

+- `Collision Priority` : The priority used to solve colliding when occurring penetration.
+The higher the priority is, the lower the penetration into the SolidClass will be.
+Typically not needed unless you have issues with nodes going through colliders.

+- `Collision Shape Margin` : Shape margins are the "fuzziness" around the collider that assist with collision detection.
+Not used in Godot Physics, but may be used in other physics implementations.

 - `Script Class` : The GD or C# script to apply to this entity.

 The remaining Solid Class properties are all the familiar ones we saw from the [**QodotFGDBaseClass**](baseclass.md#the-entity-base-class) resource.

 We'll start from the top and make sure our _Spawn Type_ is set to `Entity`.
 We'll leave _Build Visuals_ on.
 For the _Collision Build_ I'll leave this up to you.
 I personally use **Concave** collision for my static geometry, [**but you may want to educate yourself on the pros and cons of both**](https://docs.godotengine.org/en/stable/tutorials/physics/collision_shapes_3d.html#convex-collision-shapes).
+It's also safe to leave the remaining collision properties alone for our purposes here, but it might be useful to know them for your own future entities.

 ### Writing our func_geo.gd Script